WJSoftware/wj-config/README.md

 > Since **v1.0.0**

-As mentioned already in several other places, the configuration object is granted an `environment` property whose value is an object with the `value` property, a `names` property that contains the list of defined environments and as many `isXXX()` functions as there are environment names.
+The configuration object is granted an `environment` property whose value is an object with a `value` property, a `names` property that contains the list of defined environments and as many `isXXX()` functions as there are environment names.
 Assuming the names on the default configuration, the object will have `isDevelopment()`, `isPreProduction()` and `isProduction()`.

 The `isXXX()` functions return a Boolean response based on the stored value in `value`.
 This is an example of how this object would look like for the [Quickstart](#quickstart) example: